Portland Thorns, Timbers owner Merritt Paulson steps down as CEO amid Yates report backlash - NewsBreak

 Following allegations of sexual assault against ex-Portland Thorns coach Paul Rile, Thorns and Timbers owner Merritt Paulson announced his departure as CEO of both soccer teams on Tuesday.

-Paulson had previously removed himself from day-to-day decision-making after news of the allegations broke.
-He acknowledged in a statement on Tuesday that his previous decision fell short of what was needed.
+Paulson removed himself from day-to-day decision-making after news of the allegations broke.
+He acknowledged in a statement Tuesday that his previous decision fell short of what was needed.

 While the Thorns terminated Riley's contract seven days later, the report detailed that the club concealed the true nature of the allegations.
 Riley's departure was announced as the non-renewal of a contract.
 When Riley later received a positive job referral from Wilkinson for a managerial opening with the Western New York Flash in 2016, Paulson was quoted in the report as saying "Congrats on the Riley hire.
 I have a lot of affection for him."